 Overall enrollment in colleges and universities may have declined in recent years, but enrollment in online education programs continues to trend upward.

 According to the Babson Survey Research Group (BSRG), enrollment in online education programs has been rising steadily since 2002.
-Julia E. Seaman, BSRG research director and co-author of the study, said the increase in distance enrollments has been relentless: “They have gone up when the economy was expanding, when the economy was shrinking, when overall enrollments were growing, and now when overall enrollments are shrinking.”
+Julia E. Seaman, BSRG research director and co-author of the study, said the increase in online enrollments has been relentless: “They have gone up when the economy was expanding, when the economy was shrinking, when overall enrollments were growing, and now when overall enrollments are shrinking.”

 Trends in Higher Education